atlas by clearpeople

 Making collaboration easy and frictionless is another way to break down silos.
 If people need to switch to another digital application to chat to a team member, share a document or make notes everyone can see in real-time, collaboration becomes a burden.
 Enabling people to collaborate in the flow of work, as Atlas does, keeps people focused and makes collaboration productive and rewarding.

+Maintaining employee engagement in a hybrid setup requires effort.
+Without regular face-to-face interactions, employees might feel disconnected from the organization's culture and goals.
 The physical presence of our co-workers is something we’ve taken for granted.
 Being in the same physical space keeps us on the same page and reminds us we’re part of a team.
 Without it, it’s harder to stay engaged.
 And as a leader, it can be difficult for you to motivate your staff when you don’t know what might be affecting their morale.

-Knowledge too, plays a huge part in how engaged employees are.
+People are increasingly accustomed to a more social digital experience, even at work.
+Knowledge plays a huge part in how engaged employees are.
 At the core of the thinking behind Atlas is the idea that knowledge needs to be captured, shared, democratised.
 When people can tap into all available knowledge, they work smarter and better and are more engaged in their work.
+Therefore, by centralizing corporate knowledge and resources, Atlas helps sustain a sense of belonging and alignment with organizational goals, enhancing employee engagement and participation.

 Teaching people new things is difficult!
 Even more so when you’re trying to teach someone a piece of technology using that technology – a situation many of us found ourselves in with remote working software.
 It’s slow-going getting people up to speed with new solutions.